XrXr/xrxr.github.io/README.md

 ## How to build and deploy

-- `git submodule update --recursive` to grab the theme
+- `git submodule init && git submodule update --recursive` to grab the theme
 - `hugo server --buildDrafts` to preview changes
 - `hugo` to build
 - `git chckout gh-pages` and `cp -r public/* .` to update the branch that's actually served